 - To build a performance-oriented e-commerce store that can drive more traffic and revenue, it is important to partner with reliable Magento experts or service providers.
 Magento is a bit more expensive compared to other e-commerce platforms.

 6. The upgrade takes time, money & efforts

 - There is still no clarity on how long will the older Magento version take to upgrade.
 The cost of the Magento upgrade goes up as one has to pay additionally for server hosting and to collaborate with solution providers who have expertise in handling the platform.

-- Sometimes technical support of Magento not come as quickly as it should have expected.
+- Sometimes technical support of Magento has not provided as quickly as it should have expected.
 Support should be readily fast that suits your demand.

 - Magento enterprise pricing: The Gold Support package costs more than $22,000 a year.
 The Platinum Support package costs even more, and you have to pay a commission based on traffic.
-The license cost is based on a revenue model.
-The higher the revenue band you fall into, the lower the percentage that has to be paid to cover the fixed license costs.
+The license cost is depending on a revenue model.
+If the revenue band that you chose is higher, then you need to pay at lower percentage to cover the fixed license costs.

 - Magento requires a powerful infrastructure to operate seamlessly.
 A good hosting environment is something that you cannot overlook when it comes to rendering seamlessly and handling a huge number of clients as well.
 Consider all you need to verify before finalizing a hosting partner.

 Migration challenges are not limited to the ones we have mentioned above it may vary.
 It can be many more challenges too.
 Although these issues can be fixed with the help of some extensions and tools.
 The Magento migration requires a lot of time and effort and most importantly more expensive than upgrade.
 Migration can become more headache for merchants, whose web stores are highly customized and have a lot of extension running which impacts the owners to use it frequently.